abernet2/abernet2.github.io/test.md

 ```
 Here is my introductory blog post.
 I really like the idea of blogging about what I've been working on, at the very least to keep a record of what I've been doing.
 Hopefully the blog can help others learn as well!

 Anyway, I need to write a couple of paragraphs to test the styling on, so here it goes!
+[Test Link](#) HAsdhiao

 ```javascript
 var s = "JavaScript syntax highlighting";